 A Staff, non-benefits eligible position, e.g. work study, temporary, etc., insure that the following sentence "This position is Security Sensitive" is included in whatever recruitment instruments are created, e.g. job advertisements, web postings, etc.

 A Faculty position, insure that the following sentence, “The position is Security Sensitive” is included in whatever recruitment instruments are created, e.g. job advertisements, web postings, etc.

 starts when a finalist for the position has been identified and BEFORE a job offer is made.

 Complete the Criminal Background Check request form*.
-The CBC form can be sent to Human Resources by fax to (210) 458-8586, by campus mail (Attn: CBC), or hand delivered to the Human Resources front desk at the University Heights office.
+The CBC form can be sent to Human Resources by fax to (210) 458-8586, by campus mail (Attn: CBC), or hand delivered to the Human Resources at main campus North Paseo building 4.102.

 The UTSA Police will complete the investigation and communicate the results to either the Hiring Official or the Vice President of the hiring departments.

 Once the results are reviewed and a management decision to hire has been made you can: